dagwud/thewoodlands-help/locations/inn/index.md

 ### The Inn
-The Inn is one of the oldest buildings in the Village, but these days it’s rooms are more often empty than not.
+The Inn is one of the oldest buildings in [The Village](/locations/village_square/index.md), but these days it’s rooms are more often empty than not.

 It’s been run by the same Innkeeper for as long as anyone can remember - a man beyond reproach who guarantees the safety off his guests with his life.
 Obviously, it’s a guarantee he’s never failed to live up to.